an-sh/chat-service/README.md

 By default there is no way for other users to know the number and types of user connections joined to a room.
 Such information can be passed, for example in a query string and then saved via a connection hook.
-The announcement can be made in `roomJoin` after hook, using directly transport `sendToChannel` method.
+The announcement can be made in `onJoin` and `onLeave` hooks, using directly transport `sendToChannel` method.
 Also additional information regarding joined devices types should be sent from `roomGetAccessList` after hook (when list name is equal to `'userlist'`).

 ## Contribute